German 391: German for Reading Knowledge

 You could translate this as "We were disappointed with the film and demanded our money back," or as "We were disappointed with the film and afterwards demanded our money back."
 You could argue that the first translation implies the meaning of nachher.
 Consider, then, that the German sentence could also have omitted nachher, and left it as an implied meaning.
 But it didn't; there was a clear choice to include nachher, perhaps to emphasize the sequence of events in time.
 So your translation needs to reflect this.
 Here's the rule again: "If you were to make a change in the German sentence, it should result in a different English translation.
 If your translation would not reflect that difference in the German, then there’s a problem in your translation."

 Another factor to consider is whether your translation is actually comprehensible English.
 The bottom line again is: Would a reader who does not know German get the same real-world meaning from your translation as I do when I read the German sentence?
-If the English doesn't make sense on its own, then there's a problem.

 Learning Vocabulary